zefirlover/java-selenium-step/README.md

 Then, install the Chrome and the appropriate version of ChromeDriver: https://chromedriver.chromium.org/downloads

+Do not forget about installing the Maven: https://www.baeldung.com/install-maven-on-windows-linux-mac

 After that you can download the project.![img.png](img.png) Click the "code" button.
 You can download ZIP archive or use the `git clone` command.